-grounding can result in a risk of electric shock.
-Consult a qualified electrician or service technician if you do not understand the grounding instructions or if you wonder whether the appliance is properly grounded.
+WARNING: Improper use of the grounding can result in a risk of electric shock.

+Consult a qualified electrician or serviceman if the grounding instructions are not completely understood, or if doubt exists as to whether the microwave oven is properly grounded.

 Do not use an extension cord.
-If the power supply cord is too short, have a qualified electrician or service technician install an outlet near the microwave oven.
+If the power supply cord is too short, have a qualified electrician or serviceman install an outlet near the microwave oven.